 The Secretariat, Canadian Section, is committed to supporting and providing services to its stakeholders in dispute resolution in a manner that is impartial, responsive, accessible and timely.

 Openness and Accountability

-The NAFTA Secretariat, Canadian Section, is committed to the promotion of a corporate culture implementing transparent management processes and accountability, both to the NAFTA Free Trade Commission and to the public.
+The Secretariat, Canadian Section, is committed to the promotion of a corporate culture implementing transparent management processes and accountability, both to the Free Trade Commission and to the public.

-The NAFTA Secretariat, Canadian Section is committed in having in place professional and motivated employees and in offering them to advance their careers through continuous learning.
+The Secretariat, Canadian Section is committed to having in place professional and motivated employees and to the advancement of their careers through continuous learning.

 Canadian Section (TCT)